Harold H. Barker

-Harold Henry Barker (15 June 1889 - 23 March 1949) was a Minnesota Farmer-Laborite politician, candidate for Governor of Minnesota, and a Speaker of the Minnesota House of Representatives.
+Harold Henry Barker (15 June 1889 - 23 March 1949) was an American politician.
+A member of the Minnesota DFL, he served Speaker of the Minnesota House of Representatives from 1937 to 1939.
 He was elected to the Minnesota House of Representatives, in 1930, where he caucused with the Liberal Caucus in the then-nonpartisan body.
 In 1937, he was elected to serve as speaker, a position he held for two years.
 His father, H. W. Barker, served in the Wisconsin State Senate.